Nikon's Z50 is official: the company's most affordable mirrorless camera yet

 Just over a year after the first Z series bodies were launched, Nikon has launched another one – but this time packing a smaller, APS-C sized sensor.

-Pitched as (even) smaller versions of its highly regarded Z6 or Z7 camera, the Z50 uses the same mount as its older and bigger siblings.
+Pitched as an (even) smaller version of its highly regarded Z6 or Z7 cameras, the Z50 uses the same mount as its older and bigger siblings.

 - Discover our best mirrorless cameras of 2019